fetchai/docs/pages/framework/uagents/almanac-contract/register-in-the-agentverse-mailbox.md

 3. Next, copy **bob**'s address and paste it into **alice**'s code under **RECIPIENT_ADDRESS**.
 Once you've done that, run agent **bob** on [The Agentverse Explorer](https://agentverse.ai/) followed by your local agent **alice**.
 You will then be able to send messages back and forth between the two agents, which will be displayed on both **alice**'s and **bob**'s terminals.

-For a better understanding and visualisation, have a look at the tutorials section, in particular [The Agentverse Mailbox Service](agentverse-mailbox.md) tutorial.
+For a better understanding and visualisation, have a look at the μAgents Demos section, in particular [How to use the AgentVerse Mailbox Service](agentverse-mailbox.md).

 Once you familiarise with these concepts, you could try to replicate the example showed in [μAgents Remote Communications](uagents-remote-communication.md) available in the tutorials section, by registering agent **bob** in [The Agentverse Explorer](https://agentverse.ai/) and adding the missing imports, models and handlers.